firecmsco/firecms/website/docs/firebase_setup.md

 ![firebase_setup](../static/img/firebase_setup_app.png)

-:::tip
+:::tip Firebase Hosting
 Note that you can also link your new webapp to **Firebase Hosting** which will allow you to deploy it with very little effort.
-You can also create the Firebase Hosting site at a later stage and link it to your webapp.
+You can create the Firebase Hosting site at a later stage and link it to your webapp.
 :::

 ### Authentication